-19 JUNE 2014 Kathmandu – Despite the ban on working in Iraq by Nepalese Government, more than 35,000 Nepalese migrant workers are working in War torn Iraq where as no Nepalese mission are available.
+19 JUNE 2014 Kathmandu – Despite the ban on working in Iraq by the Nepalese Government, more than 35,000 Nepalese migrant workers are working in War-torn Iraq whereas no Nepalese mission are available.

-According to the news sources in Gulf countries and some Nepalese organization working inside Iraq, 16 Nepalese who were working in a construction company along with other workers from India, Pakistan, Bangladesh and Turkmenistan are abducted while they were returning from their work and taken hostage in unknown destination.
-No formal inquiry have been made and no one to confirm the Names of the person who have been missing.
+According to the news sources in Gulf countries and some Nepalese organizations working inside Iraq, 16 Nepalese who were working in a construction company along with other workers from India, Pakistan, Bangladesh, and Turkmenistan are abducted while they were returning from their work and taken hostage in an unknown destination.
+No formal inquiry has been made and no one to confirm the Names of the person who has been missing.

-Associated Press, citing a Turkish private news agency, reported on Wednesday that militants of the Islamic State in Iraq and the Levant (Isil) seized the group near the oil-rich city of Kirkuk, where they were building a hospital.
-It said 15 of the abducted workers are Turkish nationals, with others hostages from Pakistan, Bangladesh, Nepal and Turkmenistan.
+Associated Press, citing a Turkish private news agency, reported on Wednesday that militants of the Islamic State in Iraq and the Levant (ISIL) seized the group near the oil-rich city of Kirkuk, where they were building a hospital.
+It said 15 of the abducted workers are Turkish nationals, with other hostages from Pakistan, Bangladesh, Nepal, and Turkmenistan.
 The agency based its report on an unnamed worker who was reportedly freed by the militants.

 The Foreign Ministry could not immediately confirm the report but said its embassy in Pakistan, which also looks after the Iraq affairs, was investigating.

 An estimated 20,000 Nepalis work in Iraq, mostly in areas unaffected by the fighting between Isil and the Iraqi national army.

 Meanwhile, another news report from New Delhi said that 40 Indian construction workers had been kidnapped in Iraq’s second-largest city of Mosul, which fell to Sunni insurgents last week.